 What's the difference between a Bank and a Mutual?

-Mutual financial institutions are different in many ways from shareholder owned listed banks, with the major difference being their business model.
+Mutual financial institutions are different in many ways from shareholder-owned listed banks, with the major difference being their business model.
 While listed banks are driven by making money for their shareholders and ensuring an increase in their share price, mutual financial institutions exist to provide value to their members.
-The profit a mutual makes is invested back into the business to benefit all owners equally as our owners are also our customers.
+The profit that a mutual make is invested back into the business to benefit all owners equally as our owners are also our customers.

 As a shareholding member, you automatically become an owner, entitling you to vote at every Annual General Meeting - giving you an equal say in the future of your Credit Union.
 While the shareholders of Banks are people looking to invest for profit, we're more interested in investing in your financial well being - so rather than paying out dividends to a third party, we put all profits back into the organisation that you own.
 That's our commitment to you.